 - Your child has been diagnosed as probably having COVID-19 OR - You suspect COVID-19 because it is widespread in your community and your child has developed symptoms that match (cough and/or fever). - Your child may or may not have received a lab test for COVID-19.
 It doesn't matter.
 Most infections are mild, especially in children. - The symptoms are mild.
-They stay that way for over 80% of people. - Here's some care advice to help your child and to help prevent others from getting sick.
+They stay that way for over 80% of people. - What to Expect: Mild symptoms usually last less than 2 weeks.
+Complications are rare in children. - Here's some care advice to help your child and to help prevent others from getting sick.